Arizona Nonprofit Conference 2022

 Strengthen

-Broaden your knowledge and network with other nonprofit professionals to strengthen Arizona’s sector.
+Broaden your knowledge and network with other nonprofit + philanthropic professionals to strengthen Arizona’s sector.

 Discover

-We offer educational sessions for everyone: from EDs/CEOs, to development teams, to program staff, and even board members.
+We offer educational sessions for everyone: from EDs/CEOs, to development teams, to program staff, to grantmaking teams, and even board members.

 Connect

-Mix and mingle with fellow nonprofit professionals and exhibitors.
+Mix and mingle with fellow nonprofit + philanthropic professionals and exhibitors.

 of Content!